__________________________________________________________________________________________________________

 Herbs to use to make these honeys:

 Oregano – This herb contains strong antibacterial & antiviral oils.
-It has a specific tonic action on the lungs and break down mucous in phlegmy coughs.
+It has a specific tonic action on the lungs and break down mucus in phlegmy coughs.

 Rosemary - improves memory by increasing circulation to the head.
 Great for warming your cold hands and feet.